 In Georgia, it is perfectly acceptable to still claim workers’ compensation if you have a pre-existing condition.
 However, when a previous back injury is present, you must show that your workplace accident aggravated your injury and made it worse.

-Talk to a Workers’ Compensation Lawyer Now
+Talk to a Workers’ Compensation Lawyer to Find Out How to Prove a Back Injury in Georgia

 At Gregory Smith Law, LLC, we have the necessary experience to file even the most challenging workers’ compensation claims and give you the greatest chance of success.
 When you have suffered from a back injury, do not file a claim on your own.
 Call us today or contact us online to schedule your free consultation.